slviajero/tinybasic/MANUAL.md

 Strings have to be in quotes.
 Reading data with the READ command converts the data in the same way than the assignment commands.
 Strings reading numbers with contain the respective ASCII character.
 Numbers reading strings will contain the numerical ASCII code.

 Unlike other BASIC versions, reading past the end of DATA will not lead to an error.
-The status variable @S will contain the value 1 once one reads past the last DATA item. @S has to be resetted explicitely after this.
+The status variable @S will contain the value 1 once one reads past the last DATA item. @S has to be reset explicitly after this.

 RESTORE resets the data pointer.